Aggregating Direct and Indirect Neighbors through Graph Linear Transformations: Appendix

 \paragraph{Learned Pairwise Normal Construction.} The pairwise normal matrix yields the most selective propagation pattern.
 Since each edge’s contribution depends on the mutual confidence of its connected nodes, information flows only where representations are jointly compatible.
 This formulation models each edge as the agreement both endpoints have in their connection, scaling similarity by their confidence ratio and emphasizing edges supported by reciprocal certainty.
 Consequently, propagation strength is highest along confident paths and suppressed in uncertain regions, requiring mutual trust for effective global communication.
 The resulting correlations form gradual gradients rather than sharp blocks, functioning as a high-pass filter in low-correlation areas and a low-pass filter in highly correlated areas.
-The corresponding adjacency maps reveal clearer separation between sparse and dense zones, indicating that low-degree nodes propagate information more readily than high-degree ones, where competition among edges dampens transmission.
-Overall, this design emphasizes strong, well-supported relationships while attenuating weak or inconsistent ones, producing structured selectivity in topologic attention.
+The corresponding adjacency matrix reveal clearer separation between sparse and dense zones, indicating that low-degree nodes propagate information more readily than high-degree ones, where competition among edges dampens transmission.